-Rule 6-1-6: No pitcher may throw more than ninety-five (95) pitches in one game.
+- 1. JV Division - No pitcher may throw more than eighty-five (85) pitches in one game.
+A pitcher may complete the plate appearance in which his 85th pitch occurs. - 2.
+Varsity Division No pitcher may throw more than ninety-five (95) pitches in one game.
 A pitcher may complete the plate appearance in which his 95th pitch occurs.
-A mandatory rest period is imposed based on the number of pitches thrown in a game: